 - When it says "her seed" it must refer to her distant descendant Jesus because women do not have seed, men do.
 Therefore, this speaks of the virgin birth and the person of Christ.

 - He shall bruise you on the head,

-- The Devil will ultimately lose the battle between good and veil.
+- The Devil will ultimately lose the battle between good and evil.
 But, as we will see in the next phrase, he will injure the Messiah, via the crucifixion.

 - and you shall bruise him on the heel.